Amazon is testing a New Inventory Dashboard

 FBA Inventory Age:

-This card shows a breakdown of how long inventory has been stored at Amazon’s fulfilment centres.
+This card shows a breakdown of how long inventory has been stored at Amazon’s fulfillment centers.
 Sellers can click the card to go to the FBA Inventory Age view where they can see more details and take action to reduce aged inventory.

 Restock Low Inventory: